 In a medium bowl, sift or whisk together flour, baking powder, and salt.

 Place softened Earth Balance and coconut oil in the bowl of an electric stand mixer.
 Beat until soft and creamy.
 Gradually add sugar and cream until light and fluffy, about 3 to 5 minutes.
-Add bananas and beat well.
+Add tofu (or egg sub) and beat well.
 Add in vanilla extract.
 With mixer on low speed, alternately add flour mixture in three additions and milk in two additions.

 Divide the batter between two prepared pans.
 Bake for about 25 to 33 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Let cool for 10 minutes before removing from pan.
 Let cool completely before frosting.